msj-19/Head-in-Head-Linear-Attention/README.md

 At present, the implementation speed of rwkv7 is slow and still needs further optimization.

 We provide a training acceleration version of GDN in \flash-linear-attention\legacy\training\fla4\layers\mask_gdn.py

+Some checkpoints and eval_results can be seen in https://huggingface.co/msj19/